aaron-pw/bash-pull-scheduler/README.md

 # bash-pull-scheduler
-Schedules pull request for all repositories in organization
+Schedules pull request for all repositories in organization.
+Updates status via discord webhook using discord.sh